 - The Open for Business expansion pack for The Sims 2 lets you become a business owner.
 Once in a while a writer will come in and inspect your business, and depending on the state that it's in, will either give you a positive or negative review, affecting your business accordingly.
 You can do positive interactions and improve the environment to increase your chances of a good review.
 Bad interactions with either you, your staff, or other customers will make it more likely for them to write a negative one.

-- In one episode of Sponge Bob Square Pants, a health inspector visits the Krusty Krab.
-Mr. Krabs and Spongebob "kills" him with a bad Krabby Patty (thinking he was the fake inspector mentioned on TV) and try to bury him, but he's still alive.
+- In one episode, a health inspector visits the Krusty Krab.
+Mr. Krabs and Spongebob "kill" him with a bad Krabby Patty (thinking he was the fake inspector mentioned on TV) and try to bury him, but he's still alive.

 - In another episode, the Krusty Krab gets a visit from a prominent food critic.
-Despite everyone's best efforts, the critic gives a bad review, except for SpongeBob, which leads to Mr. Krabs going overboard with making everything SpongeBob-themed, down to serving rotten patties that look yellow and spongy.
+Despite everyone's best efforts, the critic dislikes everything there, except for SpongeBob, which leads to Mr. Krabs going overboard with making everything SpongeBob-themed, down to serving rotten patties that look yellow and spongy.

 - Beavis And Butthead: a health inspector visits the boys while they're working at Burger World.

 - Futurama: The beginning of "How Hermes Requisitioned His Groove Back".

 - On House of Mouse, the club is expecting a critic.
 Mortimer is mistaken for the critic and takes advantage of Mickey's hospitality.